ryyppy/flow-guide/guidelines/README.md

 ## Preface

-This document discusses our ways of writing flow-typed JavaScript source code for Runtastic related projects.
+This document discusses our ways of writing flowtyped JavaScript source code for Runtastic related projects.

 To stay consistent between examples, it is assumed that source code is located